schnatterer/letsencrypt-tomcat/README.md

 * openssl and
 * curl

-Your tomcat server must be configured to serve static content from `/static` in order for to be able to answer to the letsencrypt challenges.
+Your tomcat server must be configured to
+ * serve static content from `/static/.well-known/acme-challenge` on `http://${DOMAIN}/static/.well-known/acme-challenge`
+   in order for to be able to answer to the letsencrypt challenges,
-In addition, it must serve traffic via port 80, in order to succeed in letsencrypt's http-01 challenge.
+ * serve traffic via port 80 (externally), in order to succeed in letsencrypt's http-01 challenge,
+ * respond with HTTP return code less than 400, on `http://localhost:${LOCAL_HTTP_PORT}/` (default port 8080).

 If successful, the certificate files will be stored here:
   * Certificate file: `/certs/${DOMAIN}/cert.pem`